 Examples, libraries and templates for a default installation can be found in the following directory:

-System application data (including: Extensions, Portal Cache) and security files (license ALF) for a particular instance can be found in the following two directories:
+System application data (including Extensions, Portal Cache) and security files (license ALF) for a particular instance can be found in the following two directories:

 For the main program installation and shared documents folders, you have the ability to give those folders meaningful names, which can come in very handy for a machine containing multiple different version instances of the software.
 But for other folders, they are only distinguished by their GUID.
-Being able to tell you have the right folder for the right version instance suddenly becomes more difficult.
+Being able to tell that you have the right folder for the right version instance suddenly becomes more difficult.
 However, help is at hand.
-By using the Preferences dialog, you can quickly identify the GUID used for the currently open instance of the software and, armed with that knowledge, can pick the right folder through Windows Explorer.
+By using the Preferences dialog, you can quickly identify the GUID used for the currently open instance of the software and, armed with that knowledge, you can pick the right folder through Windows Explorer.